mnwsth/expire-files/README.md

 # Expire Files

-A macOS menu bar application that helps you keep your Downloads folder organized by managing expiration dates for your files.
+A macOS menu bar application that helps you keep designated folders (like Downloads) organized by managing expiration dates for your files.

 ## Features

 - **Menu Bar App**: Runs discreetly in your menu bar for easy access.
-- **Automatic File Monitoring**: Monitors your Downloads folder for new files.
+- **Automatic File Monitoring**: Monitors user-specified folders for new files.
 - **Custom Expiration Dates**: Right-click on a file in the list to set or remove an expiration date.
 - **Smart Notifications**: Get notified when files are about to expire or have expired.
 - **Visual Cues**: Expired files are highlighted in red.